hjiangsu/spark/README.md

 - Increased native platform support for Windows, MacOS, and Linux

 ## Contributing
-Contributions are always welcomed here!
-To contribute features or bug-fixes:
+Contributions are always welcome!
+To contribute potential features or bug-fixes:
 1. Fork this repository
-2. Make your changes and additions
+2. Apply any changes and/or additions
-3. Create a pull request to have your changes reviewed
+3. Create a pull request to have your changes reviewed and merged

-More information regarding contributions will be added in the future.

 ## Building
+To build the app from source, a few steps are required.
+1. Create a `.env` file in the root directory where `pubspec.yaml` is located.
+A template is provided under `.env-example`
+2. Set up and install Flutter.
+For more information, visit https://docs.flutter.dev/get-started/install
+3. Obtain the dependencies using `flutter pub get`
-Building the release files depends on the platform.
+4. Run the appropriate build command depending on the platform.
    - iOS: `flutter build ios --release`
    - Android: `flutter build apk`

 Note: If Sentry is used for collecting error information, the corresponding debug symbols must be uploaded.
 This can be done using the following command: `flutter packages pub run sentry_dart_plugin`

 ## Conventions
-This section lists some of the conventions used by the project to keep consistent behaviour and layouts.

-### File Structure
-The file structure is separated mainly by features.
-Each feature of the application will be hosted in its corresponding directory.
-For example, logic related to a Feed will be under the `lib/feed` directory.

-Shared logic across features will be located under `lib/`.
-For example:
-- Shared widgets will be located under `lib/widgets`.
-- Shared enums will be located under `lib/enums`.

-### BLoC
-This project uses BLoC as the state management library for most actions.
-Spark currently uses the following packages for handling state management:
-- [bloc](https://github.com/felangel/bloc/tree/master/packages/bloc) - handles general BLoC implementation schemes
-- [bloc_test](https://github.com/felangel/bloc/tree/master/packages/bloc_test) - handles testing of BLoC related logic
-- [bloc_concurrency](https://github.com/felangel/bloc/tree/master/packages/bloc_concurrency) - handles custom event transformers for BLoC related logic
-- [flutter_bloc](https://github.com/felangel/bloc/tree/master/packages/flutter_bloc) - handles integration of BLoCs into Flutter

-To learn more about BLoC and how it is used in Spark, reference the official [docs](https://bloclibrary.dev/#/).
+While there are no specific conventions that must be followed, do try to follow best practices whenever possible.

 ## Related Packages

 [reddit-dart](https://github.com/hjiangsu/reddit-dart) - Custom Reddit library built in Dart.
+[imgur-dart](https://github.com/hjiangsu/imgur-dart) - Custom Imgur library built in Dart.